taocpp/PEGTL/doc/Getting-Started.md

 }
 ```

-In the above each command line parameter is parsed as a JSON string and a trace is given to understand how the grammar matches the input.
+In the example above, each command line parameter is parsed as a JSON string and a trace is printed to `stderr`.

 The full example can be found in `src/example/pegtl/json_trace.cpp`.
 For more information see `tao/pegtl/contrib/trace.hpp`.